jorisnoo/noordermeer.ch/content/de/projects/aaronwegmann.md

 ---
-name: Aaron Wegmann
+name: 'Aaron Wegmann'
-title: Each play a new clip
+title: 'Each play a new clip'
 url: https://aaronwegmann.ch
 date: 2020-04
 ---